Close

 None 0.01 None -0.07 None 0.12

 As shown in the table above, most of the materials did not react significantly to the different solutions.
 The only material that showed a significant pattern in changing the pH was silicone, which raised the pH slightly.
 This is not unexpected, as we did not use silicone in the pervious iteration of the fuel cell because it raised the pH in the initial materials testing as well.
 We chose to retest because we switched to an aquarium grade silicone to see if that would reduce the reaction, which it seems to have done.
 Additional testing should be done before we introduce silicone into the fuel cell.
+We expect aquarium-grade silicone will perform better, because it is designed not to leach chemicals into water.

 None of the potential solutions show significant reactivity to the main materials used in the fuel cell, with sodium chloride having the smallest change in pH for the materials overall.
+In a followup experiment it would be good to collect repeat testing data to perform statistical analysis on these data and get an idea of the standard deviation of each result, but for now this gives us a sense of what works and what doesn't.

 • A Change in Fuel Cell Design